fatesnz/Nomad-CentOS7-Cluster/README.md

 This project spins up a nomad cluster of at least 3x nomad machines with 1x nomad master and 2x nomad clients.

+# Prerequisites

+These software packages need to be installed:
+- vagrant
+- some form of hypervisor tool to use with vagrant: virtualbox, kvm, etc.
+- ansible

 # Vagrantfile

 This file describes what vagrant would create.
 This vagrantfile will create: